Scattering amplitudes of stable curves: Introduction

 viewed as a multi-valued meromorphic form on~$M_{0,n}$. \end{Definition}

 \begin{Summary} We start with a stable curve $C$ of genus $g$ with $n=g+3$ marked points.
 The~MHV experiment is a choice of a random line bundle $L$ of degree $d=g+1$ or, equivalently, a random meromorphic function $\phi_L:\,C\to\bP^1$ of degree~$d$.
 When $C$ is smooth, the probability distribution of $L$ is uniform with respect to the translation-invariant volume form on the Jacobian.
 We study probability measure on $M_{0,n}$ that gives statistics of points $\phi_L(p_1),\ldots,\phi_L(p_n)\in\bP^1$.
-This gives a family of (complexified) probability measures that depend on $4g$ complex parameters. \end{Summary}
+This gives a family of (complexified) probability measures that depend on $4g$ complex parameters describing the input curve $(C, p_1, ..., p_{n})\in\oM_{g,n}$. \end{Summary}

 \begin{Remark} It~is clearly superfluous to keep the notation $g$, $d$, $n$ for quantities related by the equations \eqref{mnabdvfb}, \eqref{ffffffasdh} throughout this paper.
-Our excuse is that they are associated with the main players, the curve $C$, its Jacobian and $M_{0,n}$. \end{Remark}
+Our excuse is that they are associated with the main players, the curve $C$, its Picard group and $M_{0,n}$. \end{Remark}

 \begin{Example} An MHV curve of genus $0$ is just $\bP^1$ with three marked points.
 In~this case $d=1$ and $\Pic^1C$ is a point, namely the line bundle $L=\cO_{\bP^1}(1)$.
 The~map $\phi_L:\,\bP^1\to\bP^1$ is an isomorphism which maps $p_1,p_2,p_3$ to three distinct points, which can be moved to the points $0,1,\infty$ by applying the $\PGL_2$ action.
 It~follows that the scattering amplitude map $\bLa$ in genus $0$ is simply